Looking for a black and white Unites States map? Here it is! A printable blank…

 Download as PDF (A5)

-Our first outline of Portugal map above is great for filling in geographic features like lakes, rivers, and mountains.
+Our first outline of the Portugal map above is excellent for filling in geographic features like lakes, rivers, and mountains.

-Activity idea: The largest rivers of Portugal are the Tagus, the Douro, the Guadiana, the Minho and the Mondego.
-Can you identify their routes and draw it into the map?
+Activity idea: The largest rivers of Portugal are the Tagus, the Douro, the Guadiana, the Minho, and the Mondego.
+Can you identify their routes and draw them into the map?

 Blank Map of Portugal with Districts